ansys/pygranta/doc/source/development_and_release_processes.rst

 ~~~~~~~~~~~~~~~~

 The PyAnsys meta-package is typically released a week before Granta MI is available to customers.
 As a result, the
-stable versions of the packages should be released at least the week before Granta MI is available to customers:
+stable versions of the packages should be released at least a week before Granta MI is available to customers:

 #.
 Defer any issues still associated with the active release in the GitHub PyGranta Development to a future release.
 #.
 Publish *idiomatic packages* as stable releases to public PyPI.
 #.
 Update the *PyGranta meta-package* ``main`` branch to depend on the public *idiomatic packages* stable releases.
 #.
-Cherry-pick the changes to the ``release`` branch.
+Create (or update if a release candidate was published in Phase 3) a ``release`` branch for the *PyGranta
+   meta-package*.
 #.
 Publish the *PyGranta meta-package* as a stable release to public PyPI.
 #.
 Create a Pull Request in the PyAnsys meta-package repository to move the *PyGranta meta-package* dependency to the
    new stable release.